Thursday, October 26, 2017

 In 1980, Dr. Lubin became the first physician director of medical research at Children’s Hospital Oakland.
 Under his leadership, basic, clinical and translational research activities expanded exponentially, transforming a small research program into a $50 million-a-year enterprise called Children’s Hospital Oakland Research Institute.
 In 2009, Dr. Lubin became the President and CEO of the medical center.
 In 2014 Children’s Hospital Oakland's affiliation with UCSF Benioff Children’s Hospitals created a clinical presence on both sides of the Bay, providing an unprecedented opportunity to link the basic and translational science enterprises and to redefine medical treatment for children in the 21st century.
 In 2015 Dr. Lubin founded the Center for Community Health and Engagement to provide leadership, services, and research to address the impact of social determinants, poverty, and health equity of children.

-Dr. Lubin is currently serving UCSF Benioff Children's Hospital as the first Associate Dean for Children’s Health.
+Dr. Lubin is currently serving UCSF Benioff Children's Hospitals as the first Associate Dean for Children’s Health.

 Assemblymember David Chiu, California District 17